PawanKumar08/PawanKumar08/noiseui.md

 Only the name, description and trigger are visible.
 As soon as you select trigger, then the rest of the fields become visible and you can continue building the rule.

+For example, in the following screen we are building a rule to check data count for all locations(individually) grouped as noise_robots group, every hour.

 ![OrbiwanImages]({{ page.image_path }}/Add-Rule.png)

 The fields are as -